bogdanbudi/NBA-Project-Backend/README.md

 To run the projects please:
-- for backend set up the Scoreboard.API as Startup project and run it
+- for backend set up the Scoreboard.API as Startup project and run it.
+It will provide access to the following endpoint http://localhost:5116/api/v1/Game
 - for frontend open the terminal and use the command ng serve and open the page http://localhost:4200/